MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 <properties
-    pageTitle="Filter and copy data | Microsoft Flow" description="Learn to filter and copy data with Microsoft Flow" services=""
+    pageTitle="Filter and copy data | Microsoft Flow" description="Learn to filter and copy data from a source to a destination with Microsoft Flow" services=""
     suite="flow"
     documentationCenter="na"